ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 >     Alice from creating a "watch-only wallet" that only knows public
 >     keys.
 >
-> The privacy hole here would be fixed if we can use the keyspend path
+> The privacy hole here is fixed if we can use the keyspend path
 > instead of the 2-of-2 Tapscript path;
 > assuming Alice does not publicize its public key, then it is not
 > possible for an onchain observer to determine which Bob is being
 > used, or even that this is a swap-in-potentiam address.
-> As it is intended that a future revision of this specification will
-> enable the keyspend path, this is considered an acceptable tradeoff.

 #### Test Vectors For Internal Public Key Derivation